 As you can see, the installation requires time and some tech knowledge.
 And besides, some Freemake options might become unavailable.
 One more drawback is that a virtual machine will occupy a lot of space on your hard drive.
 Thus, it’d be much better to have a fully Mac compatible Freemake version.

-Plans & risks of Freemake for Mac development
+Plans & risks of Freemake development for Mac

 We understand that many of you anticipate Freemake for Mac since Mac community has been growing extremely fast.

 Freemake creates exceptional software known for high quality among millions of people.
-We don’t want to lower the bar for the Mac version either.
+We don’t want to lower the bar for the Mac version, either.

 But Mac version requires the creation of a new product from the scratch.
 It means that we’ll need to find human resources, funds, time, and hardware for Mac development.
 New software creation will cost a pretty penny that we don’t have at the moment.